mdmogli/puppet-exam-prep/content/Language/containment.md

 3. contain

 ## include
 Use include when you don't need to enforce anything in your current class.
 Sets no ordering.
 Use include as default option.
+Nowadays puppet runs in the order that you define the includes and resources within the class.

 ```python
     class myapp {